Formulations

 To create a new formulation, do one of the following:

-Click on Formulation in the Create New Building Blocks Group of the Modeling & Simulation Tab
+Formulation in the Create Group of the Modeling Tab, or

-A dialog will open where the properties of the formulation can be selected and/ or defined.
+A dialog will open where the properties of the formulation can be defined.

 The formulation is initialized by giving it a Name in the respective input field.
 The name is used to identify the formulation when its parameters are saved in the project and/or as a template.
 The name is also used for identification of the formulation in the simulation.